How adversarial attacks can disrupt seemingly stable accurate classifiers: Discussion and relation to prior work

 \subsection{Fragility of adversarial examples}

-An interesting additional property of adversarial examples has been empirically observed in \cite{kurakin2018adversarial, gupta2020applicability}.
-It has been found that the capability of adversarial examples to fool the classifiers they have been designed for could be hindered by perturbations and transformations which are naturally present in real-world environments.
+It has been empirically observed in~\cite{kurakin2018adversarial, gupta2020applicability} that the capability of adversarial examples to fool the classifiers for which they have been designed can be hindered by perturbations and transformations which are naturally present in real-world environments.
 Here we show and prove (Theorems~\ref{thm:undetectability} and~\ref{thm:hemisphere:undetectability}) that in the vicinity of the target images, adversarial examples may indeed occupy sets whose Lebesgue measure is exponentially small.
 Hence, the addition of a small but appropriate perturbation to an example of that type will have the capability to make it non-adversarial.
+Our results also show that simply adding random noise to an adversarially attacked image is very unlikely to produce something which would be correctly classified.
+Taken together, these two observations suggest that random image perturbations have a significantly different effect on standard image classification models from natural environmental changes to images.